 Not that long ago, shochu was considered a poor man’s drink and said to have all the delicacies of drinking dishwashing liquid.
 That’s all changed.
 Now the drink formerly known as rotgut is enjoying star status in Japan, outselling sake, and starting to get A-list attention in the United States.
 But shochu certainly isn’t new.
 The first documentation dates back to being served on the Japanese island of Kyushu in the 1500’s.
 They still make shochu on the island, the only territory not to make any other alcoholic beverage.
 What is new are premium brands, which have elevated the taste and the drink’s prominence.

 The essential difference between sake and shochu is in its production.
 Sake is brewed, shochu is distilled.
 Shochu has less calories - about 35 calories per 2 ounces.
 By law, it has less alcohol than many other liquors - 45 percent or less.
-It’s said to cause less of a hangover - due to it’s distilling process, many of the impurities are eliminated during manufacturing.
-And it’s thought to be healthy - it encourages production of enzymes that break down blood clots (a preventative measure for heart attacks and strokes).
+It’s said to cause less of a hangover - due to its distilling process, many of the impurities are eliminated during manufacturing.
+And it’s thought to be healthy - it encourages production of enzymes, which break down blood clots (a preventative measure for heart attacks and strokes).

 Fiery Liquor